Chewbacca-14/My-Moto-App-Flutter/README.md

 <img src="https://github.com/Chewbacca-14/MyMotoV2/blob/master/assets/images/Screenshot_20230719_010135.jpg" alt="alt text" width="300">

-## How to Get Started

-Follow these simple steps to get started with MyMoto:

-1. Clone the repository to your local machine.
-2. Install the required dependencies by running `npm install` in the project root directory.
-3. Run the app on your emulator or physical device using `npm run start`.
-4. Start tracking your motorcycle's maintenance like a pro!

 ## Feedback and Support

 Me welcome your feedback!
 If you encounter any issues or have suggestions for improving MyMoto, please write me to discord chwbcc_max.